 If I left the cardboard inside it would make this stack bulkier but it might make it easier to keep neat if I pinned it (similar to the comic book boards).
 However, since I know I don’t pull this fabric out as often I am happy with this solution.

-If you have lots of yardage, or you access larger pieces more often, you might want to leave the cardboard in place and treat them like mini bolts of fabric with a bulldog clip or similar to keep the ends in place.
+If you have lots of yardage, or you access larger pieces more often, you might want to leave the cardboard in place and treat them like mini bolts of fabric with a bulldog clip or something similar to keep the ends in place.

 Smaller Pieces of Fabric